dvirtz/modern-cpp/10_regex/regex.md

 <!-- .element: data-id="code" -->

-Note: this is a multiline string, enabled by automatic concatenation of adjacent string literals. quotes need to be escaped and newlines to be explicitley written.
+Note: this is a multiline string, enabled by automatic concatenation of adjacent string literals. quotes need to be escaped and newlines to be explicitly written.

 ---